-Oral interview.
-The oral examination consists in discussing an opinion poll in its qualifying characteristics, starting from the preliminary analysis of literature, up to data analysis and the interpretation of results.
+The final exam is an oral interview, and consists in discussing an opinion poll in its qualifying characteristics, starting from the preliminary analysis of literature, up to data analysis and the interpretation of results.

 Based on a student's choice, the poll under discussion may have already been done by a research company or only suggested by the student himself, who could subsequently prepare a research report (for a poll already done) or a project (for a poll suggested only).
 During the course and also after its conclusion, this research report or project will be revised also more than once after meetings between the student and the teacher.
-This way, the student will better consolidate through professional practice theories and techniques learned during the lessons.
+This way, the student will better consolidate theories and techniques learned during the lessons through professional practice.

-The completion of a research report/project is however not mandatory: in the absence of such an instrument, it will be the teacher, during the examination, to urge the student's reflections on how to construct and operate within the setting of a survey.
+However, the completion of a research report/project is not mandatory: in the absence of such an instrument, it will be the teacher, during the examination, to urge the student's reflections on how to construct and operate within the setting of a survey.

 Structured in the described terms, the oral interview seeks to determine all the skills that are presented below as "expected results": knowledge and understanding (of the teaching program content items), ability to apply knowledge and understanding (by planning a poll or by critically discussing the features of a poll already done), independent judgment (mainly related to the relationship between technical and operational proposals submitted by the student and constraints such as costs and predictable times for conducting the research), communication skills (preparation of the research report / project or improvisation of solutions to research problems posed by the teacher during the exam), learning ability (including possible original solutions to the problems typically encountered when carrying out surveys).
 During the interview, both open and semi-structured stimuli will be organized so as to allow students to independently develop answers and reflect on the study.
 Well-defined, distinct and uniquely interpreted stimuli will be constructed to allow comparability using constraints that define a track for the reply (concepts to be addressed, level of generalization, logical and formal correctness of the proposed solutions).
 The assessment will be expressed in thirtieths with possible honours.
-Therefore, with reference to the expected results of the course: - A score of 30/30 and possible honours will be awarded to those who demonstrate full possession of the already discussed skills (including communication); - A score of 26-29 in case these abilities are held in a satisfactory manner; - A score of 18-21 if abilities are held more than sufficiently; - INSUFFICIENT for lower students' performances.
+Therefore, with reference to the expected results of the course: - A score of 30/30 and possible honours will be awarded to those who demonstrate full possession of the already discussed skills (including communication); - A score of 26-29 in case these abilities are held in a satisfactory manner: - A score of 22-25 in case abilities are held more than sufficiently; - A score of 18-21 if abilities are held just sufficiently or little more than - INSUFFICIENT for lower students' performances.
 EDUCATIONAL OBJECTIVES In their daily work, communicators meet the world of research especially to analyse the context, customer satisfaction, consumers' preferences and needs.
 In this sense, the course is designed to provide students with the basic tools needed to: - Identify where and when internal and external consumers can be consulted; - Describe research techniques from a methodological point of view, in the context of quantitative research; - Analyze case studies from a comparative point of view; - Use research techniques, controlling the sources of error; - Process the data obtained from sample surveys; - Present research projects and results from field surveys.
 TEACHING METHODS Lectures, classroom exercises, laboratory exercises.
 SUGGESTED BIBLIOGRAPHY - Pitrone M.C., Sondaggi e interviste.
-Lo studio dell'opinione pubblica nella ricerca sociale, Franco Angeli, Milano 2009 - Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, Milano, 2014 Dispense fornite dal docente.
+Lo studio dell'opinione pubblica nella ricerca sociale, Franco Angeli, Milano 2009 - Borra S., Di Ciaccio A., Statistica, metodologie per le scienze economiche e sociali, McGraw-Hill, Milano, 2014. - Dispense fornite dal docente.